-In the second of two articles, Adam Fotiou, expert leasehold solicitor at Brady Solicitors, reviews how freeholders, RMCs and their managers can navigate the question of funding for remedial works, and the interim measures of a ‘waking watch’ and extending communal area fire alarm systems into the flats.
+In the second of two articles, Liz Rowen, Head of Litigation at Brady Solicitors, reviews how freeholders, RMCs and their managers can navigate the question of funding for remedial works, and the interim measures of a ‘waking watch’ and extending communal area fire alarm systems into the flats.

 The issue of how remedial works will be funded is an emotive and challenging one, with many competing interests at play.